alexburgos/glovo-assignment/readme.md

 # Glovo Senior Frontend Engineer Challenge

-We’d like to offer you a challenge to get a better understanding of your capabilities as a senior frontend engineer.

-We expect you to spend no more than a day on this task.
-To submit the results it’s enough to just share a GitHub link to a public repository with your solution or send the compressed project.
-You are expected to work on this task alone, without help or advice from others.

-If you have any issues with the assignment or require clarifications, please feel free to reach out to us.

-## Introduction
-You'll find in this project a server that has two endpoints:

-### `/categories`
-Returns a list of categories that we support right now.
-Each category has a label, and two icons.

-### `/stores?category={name}`
-Returns a list of stores inside that category.
-Each store has:
-  - name
-  - description
-  - tags: Array of tags
-  - schedule: Array of days of the week (starting on Monday), with opening & closing times (local)

 ## Assignment
 Your task is to create a simple application that will display to the user a list of categories (with icon).
 If the user enters in a category, he will be able to see all the stores from that category.